 COPYWRITING is also a fantastic part of any freelancers who enjoy writing:

-Generally (and mostly recommended!), you would receive a brief from the client, explaining the needs of the project, target, type of tone expected and so on.
+Generally (and most recommended!), you would receive a brief from the client, explaining the needs of the project, target, type of tone expected and so on.

 A few tips to conclude, for all Translation, Transcreation or Copywriting projects: